rbren/dotfiles/DevInDocker.md

 * installing a new app takes much longer - needs a docker rebuild
 * there's a layer in the `docker build` which has my SSH key - important not to publish
     * this is for cloning cuddlefish
+* go modules have to download fresh after restart
+  * can probably add $GOROOT to saved state?
+* conda is not persisted
+  * can probably add this to state

 ## Learnings
 * UTF-8 is hard